Secure and Robust Watermarking for AI-generated Images: A Comprehensive Survey: Watermarking for AI-Generated Images

 \subsection{Diffusion Model}

-Diffusion-based techniques have emerged as the most popular image-generative models, showing promising performance in synthesizing high-quality and diverse images.
-These methods are inspired by nonequilibrium thermodynamics, wherein data generation is modeled as a gradual denoising process that reverses a forward diffusion of noise.
-Sohl et al.~\cite{sohl2015deep} proposed a diffusion probabilistic model that progressively adds Gaussian noise to the data and then learns to reverse this process.
-However, due to computational inefficiencies and limited generation quality, early diffusion models receives limited attention compared to alternatives such as GAN and VAE.
-A breakthrough came with Denoising Diffusion Probabilistic Model (DDPM)~\cite{ho2020denoising}, which significantly improves sample quality and training stability.
-Building on DDPM, Song et al.~\cite{song2020denoising} proposed Denoising Diffusion Implicit Model (DDIM), which introduces a deterministic sampling process to replace the stochastic nature of DDPM.
-This leads to faster sampling and enables image inversion, the ability to recover the latent noise from a real image.
-Rombach et al.~\cite{rombach2022high} proposed the LDM, applying diffusion in latent spaces rather than directly in pixel space, enabling high-resolution image synthesis with practical efficiency.
-LDM serves as the backbone of many widely-used tools, such as Stable Diffusion Model (SDM)~\cite{stablediffusion}, and Midjourney~\cite{Midjourney}, making diffusion models central to today’s generative image ecosystem.
+Diffusion-based techniques have rapidly become the leading paradigm in image generation, demonstrating remarkable performance in synthesizing high-quality and diverse visual content.
+These models are inspired by principles of nonequilibrium thermodynamics, where data generation is conceptualized as a gradual denoising process that reverses a forward diffusion of noise.
+The foundational work by Sohl-Dickstein \textit{et al.}~\cite{sohl2015deep} introduced diffusion probabilistic models, which progressively add Gaussian noise to data and subsequently learn to reverse this process.
+However, early diffusion models received limited attention due to computational inefficiency and suboptimal generation quality, lagging behind alternatives such as GANs and VAEs.
+A major breakthrough arrived with the Denoising Diffusion Probabilistic Model (DDPM)~\cite{ho2020denoising}, which greatly improved both sample fidelity and training stability.
+Building upon DDPM, Song \textit{et al.}~\cite{song2020denoising} proposed the Denoising Diffusion Implicit Model (DDIM), introducing a deterministic sampling procedure that accelerates inference and enables image inversion, the recovery of latent noise from real images.
+Subsequently, Rombach \textit{et al.}~\cite{rombach2022high} developed the Latent Diffusion Model (LDM), which performs diffusion in latent feature space rather than the pixel space, achieving high-resolution synthesis with practical computational efficiency.
+LDM has since become the backbone of many widely used systems, including Stable Diffusion~\cite{stablediffusion} and Midjourney~\cite{Midjourney}, firmly establishing diffusion models as the cornerstone of today’s generative image ecosystem.